 Often mistakenly called a palmetto bug or water bug, the American cockroach is a major household pest.
 Despite its name, it was originally introduced from North Africa.
 Today, it's found all over the world.

-For homeowners and apartment dwellers, though, the question isn't how American cockroaches found their way here, but how to get rid of them.
+For homeowners and apartment dwellers, though, the question isn't how American cockroaches found their way here, but how to get rid of them and prevent them from coming in before they can start an infestation.
 Let's start with the basics.

 What Do American Cockroaches Look Like?

-• Size: Averaging 1½ inches long, the American cockroach is the largest cockroach species in the world.
+- Size: Averaging 1½ inches long, the American cockroach is the largest house-infesting cockroach species in the world.

-• Body: The American cockroach has a flat, oval body that makes crawling in and out of small spaces and tight places very easy.
+- Body: The American cockroach has a flat, oval-shaped body that makes crawling in and out of small spaces and tight places very easy.
 Its antennae are about equal to the length of its body, and its long, spiny legs are good for running.
 Adults sport well-developed wings, too.
-Though they don't actually fly, they sometimes use these wings to glide short distances—but only when temperatures are at least in the mid-80s.
+American cockroaches can fly short distances and can also glide when temperatures are at least in the mid-80s.

 Where Do American Cockroaches Hide?